plasma-group/pigi/packages/docs/src/spec/src/02-contracts/limbo-exit-predicate.rst

 Requirements
 ^^^^^^^^^^^^
-- **MUST** handle the money recieved from the exit as it pertains to this target.
+- **MUST** handle the money received from the exit as it pertains to this target.

 Justification
 ^^^^^^^^^^^^^